Sunday, March 23, 2025

 North Carolina VS Louisville softball game

-I attended the University of North Carolina vs. Louisville softball game at Noon.
-They split the earlier games, and this was the third to see who would win the series.
-It was a one-sided slugfest, with North Carolina hitting 5 home runs to a 14-to-3 victory.
-While I have attended many games and watched North Carolina play in many other sports, this was the first time I saw the logo as the bottom of a foot on the helmet and a black heel.
-It made me think about how they got that mascot.
+I attended the University of North Carolina vs. Louisville softball game at noon.
+They split the earlier games, and this was the third game to determine the series winner.
+It was a one-sided slugfest, with North Carolina hitting five home runs to win 14-3.
+While I have attended many games and watched North Carolina play in other sports, this was the first time I saw the logo at the bottom of a foot on the helmet and a black heel.
+It made me wonder how they came up with that mascot.

 Familiar logo